Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 $$U_1 = PRF(P, S || \text{INT}_{32}(i))$$
 $$U_j = PRF(P, U_{j-1}) \text{ for } j > 1$$

 I know, another mathematical soup.
-The key insight is the iteration count $c$ – it forces attackers to perform the same number of operations for each password guess.
-We've cranked this up to 480,000 iterations because we'd rather wait an extra second for encryption than have someone crack your files.
+The key insight is the iteration count $c$ – it forces attackers to perform the same number of operations for each password guess so yeah.
+We've cranked this up to 480,000 iterations because we'd rather wait an extra second for encryption than have someone crack your files yk .. lol

 For a password with entropy $H_P$ and iteration count $c$, an attacker's expected work factor is:

 $$W = c \cdot 2^{H_P-1}$$

 This is why we recommend using the password generator.
-Every additional bit of entropy doubles the attacker's workload!
+Every additional bit of entropy doubles the attacker's workload! and his RRX 4090 Ti uk.

 ### Memory-Hard Functions: A Brief Digression

 I'm a big fan of memory-hard functions like Argon2.
 While we're not using them in this version (compatibility reasons), they're worth mentioning because they're particularly good at resisting hardware acceleration.
+I'm actually actively trying to find a way of using it.

 Their security is quantified using cumulative memory complexity: